unisave-cloud/website/src/guides/why-not-to-build-game-backend-server-with-mysql-and-php/why-not-to-build-game-backend-server-with-mysql-and-php.md

 Both WebSockets and SSE are not supported by Unity.
 You will need to find or buy a suitable library for this.
 Implementing Long Polling in Unity is complicated and will need a completely separate solution for the WebGL platform (I did that for Unisave, it was a pain).

 While the client-side can be solved, the server side with PHP is way worse.
 PHP is not really suited for handling long-running requests, because one request always consumes one execution thread.
-This means that with about 20 concurrent users the PHP machine runs out of worker threads and no more player can connect.
+This means that with about 20 concurrent users the PHP machine runs out of worker threads and no more players can connect.
 That's not good...

 In addition, you need a system that lets you track connected players and then send messages to some of them.
 Another words, you need some routing system.
 That's easy.
 Just set up a [RabbitMQ](https://www.rabbitmq.com/) message broker, figure out the [AMQP protocol](https://www.amqp.org/) for PHP, then get rid of PHP for the threading problems and use Javascript or Python instead.